Leica 111 - Antique and Vintage Cameras

 • f6.3, 2.8 cm Hektor, iris diaphragm to f25.
 Helical focusing to 1 metre.
 With lens cap and rear cap.
 Serial no. 541726 (1940).

 • f3.5, 3.5 cm Elmar, iris diaphragm to f18.
 Helical focusing to 1 metre.
-Depth of field scale.
+Depth-of-field scale.
 With lens cap and rear cap.
 Lens hood, black finish with silver lettering.
 Serial no. 337006 (1936).

 • f1.9, 7.3 cm Hektor, iris diaphragm to f25.
 Helical focusing to 5 feet.
 With lens cap and rear cap.
 Lens hood.
 Yellow filter 1.
 Red filter, in box.
 Serial no. 166473 (1933).